signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="BulkPcapPerformanceConsiderations"><a/>
 ### Bulk Pcap Performance Considerations

-mediaMin supports bulk pcap processing with "faster than real-time" (FTRT) and "as fast as possible" (AFAP) modes, as explained in detail in [Packet Push Rate Control](#user-content-packetpushratecontrol) and [Bulk Pcap Handling](#user-content-bulkpcaphandling) sections above.
+mediaMin supports bulk pcap processing with "faster than real-time" (FTRT) and "as fast as possible" (AFAP) modes, as explained in detail in [Packet Push Rate Control](#user-content-packetpushratecontrol) and [Bulk Pcap Handling](#user-content-bulkpcaphandling) above.

 If only packet processing is required, and stream group processing (including wav and pcap file media output) is not required, then AFAP mode may be a better option than FTRT mode.
 In AFAP mode packets will be re-ordered, repaired, and decoded as fast as the host system allows, and command line settings will affect processing speed but not packet output correctness.